Independent Page 3

 In Q Tel is a registered corporation in the state of Virginia; as such, In Q Tel is legally independent of the CIA or any government agency it works with or for.
 In Q Tel is answerable to the CIA and the American people, for is bound by Charter agreements with the state of Virginia and government agencies of the United States who set out the relationship between the organization.

-Election Assistance Commission Quick Facts
+Federal Communications Commission Quick Facts

 What is an Independent Government Agency?